-At our 2017 Annual Stockholders Meeting, subject to certain determinations required to be made by our board of directors, our stockholders approved our ability to sell or otherwise issue shares of our common stock, not exceeding 25% of our then outstanding common stock immediately prior to each such offering, at a price below the then current net asset value per share during a period beginning on May 3, 2017 and expiring on the earlier of the one-year anniversary of the date of the 2017 Annual Stockholders Meeting, which is expected to be held in April 2018.
+At our 2019 Annual Stockholders Meeting, subject to certain determinations required to be made by our Board, we will ask our stockholders to approve our ability to sell or otherwise issue shares of our common stock, not exceeding 25% of our then outstanding common stock immediately prior to each such offering, at a price below the then current net asset value per share during a period beginning on May 2, 2019 and expiring on the earlier of the one year anniversary of the date of the 2019 Annual Stockholders Meeting and the date of our 2020 Annual Stockholders Meeting, which is expected to be held in April 2020.

-Any decision to sell shares of our common stock below its then current net asset value per share would be subject to the determination by our board of directors that such issuance is in our and our stockholders' best interests.
-If we were to sell shares of our common stock below its then current net asset value per share; such sales would result in an immediate dilution to the net asset value per share of our common stock.
-This dilution would occur as a result of the sale of shares at a price below the then current net asset value per share of our common stock and a proportionately greater decrease in the stockholders' interest in our earnings and assets and their voting interest in us than the increase in our assets resulting from such issuance.
+If we were to sell shares of our common stock below its then current net asset value per share; would be subject to the determination by our Board that such issuance is in our and our stockholdersâ \in^{TM} best interests.
+If we were to sell shares of our common stock below its then current net asset value per share, such sales would result in an immediate dilution to the net asset value per share of our common stock.
+This dilution would occur as a result of the sale of shares at a price below the then current net asset value per share of our common stock and a proportionately greater decrease in the stockholdersâ \in^{TM} interest in our earnings and assets and their voting interest in us than the increase in our assets resulting from such issuance.
 Because the number of shares of common stock that could be so issued and the timing of any issuance is not currently known, the actual dilutive effect cannot be predicted.